HyperTeaDrinker/Capstone-OOP-InventoryManagement/README.md

 This is a capstone project on object-oriented programming (OOP) for my software engineering bootcamp.

-The program reads in a 'inventory.txt' file with a list of stocks with their product name, code, storing location, cost and quantity.
+The program reads in an 'inventory.txt' file with a list of stocks with their product name, code, storing location, cost and quantity.
 The program prompt the users to perform stock management tasks and save changes to the 'inventory.txt' file.

+Special thanks to HyperionDev for providing the software engineering bootcamp

 # The inventory management system supports the following functions: